pydantic/pydantic/docs/blog/pydantic-v2-alpha.md

 This has a number of big advantages:

 * **Performance** - Pydantic V2 is 5-50x faster than Pydantic V1.
-* **Safety** - Pydantic V2 should have far fewer bugs long term.
+* **Safety & maintainability** - We've made changes to the architecture that we think will help us maintain Pydantic V2 with far fewer bugs in the long term.
-* **Maintainability** - we're hoping that, long term, V2 is easier to extend without the risk of introducing bugs or breaking changes.

 With the use of `pydantic-core`, the majority of the logic in the Pydantic library is dedicated to generating "pydantic core schema" &mdash; the schema used define the behaviour of the new, high-performance `pydantic-core` validators and serializers.